 Harrow Philharmonic Choir

-Harrow Philharmonic Choir was founded in 1959 so last season, from Autumn 2019 to June 2020 was its Diamond Jubilee Season.
-It was a shame that we were unable to celebrate properly, due to the virus, but we hope to hold a major concert as soon as possible.
+Harrow Philharmonic Choir was founded in 1959 so the season, from Autumn 2019 to June 2020 was its Diamond Jubilee Season.

 We are a very friendly group of 50 or so singers.
 Our conductor, John Wyatt, draws from us high standards of performance, but he does so in a genial manner that makes rehearsals a pleasure.
 We have a talented accompanist, Heather Toyn, and an accomplished Chorus Master, Ian Lawrence, who takes some of the rehearsals.

 We are privileged to have Dame Janet Baker as our President.
 She attends our concerts whenever she can and we are grateful for her interest in the choir’s activities and her encouragement.

 Our normal programme is to give ‘serious’ concerts in the Autumn and the Spring with a more informal concert in the summer.
 In addition we have a Christmas Carol Concert.
 We also run workshops that lead to a ‘concert from scratch’ where we welcome singers from outside the choir.
 Occasionally we invite a voice coach to come and give us advice and exercises.

 Programme for the Season 2021-2022